chigh/hategroup-dnsbl/README.md

 ## To do

 - Complete the Antigovernment Movement.
-	- There are 475 groups listed.
+	- As of 2018, there were 475 groups listed.
 Some may be grouped under a single domain, but until I can research, they are all considered to be individual groups with potentially individual domains.
     - These are not included in the hatemap and have to be researched via the SPLC website

 ## License